overtone1000/uDAQC/Documentation/Development To-Do.md

 * Should drop tables of systems that lose all their data to expiration.

 ## Web Interface
-* Need to be able to download all data to a file.
+* Need to be able to export all data or a subset of data to a CSV file.
 * Need to implement data streaming and history updates.
+* Need to keep WebSocket connection alive.
+* Can now collapse tree, but transition causes lag due to rendering of chart.
+Disable rendering before collapse and re-enable after.

 ## Documentation
 * Improve README.md.